esilver0/CATT/sslstrip-experiment.md

 http://acl.gov.

-Check that this time the connection is over HTTPS.
+Verify that this time the connection is over HTTPS.

-When SSLstrip was enabled, the page loaded over HTTP.
-When SSLstrip was disabled, the page loaded over HTTPS.
-Together, demonstrating that the SSLstrip attack worked.
+When SSLstrip was turned off we received an HTTPS version of the site, but when it was turned on we received an HTTP version of the site, demonstrating that SSLstrip works.

 #### Visit a site that you have already established a secure connection with